-Similarly, if the Group fails to service any debt financing incurred at the level of the Company or the Holdco or breaches any of its covenants under the financing documents, the lender may be able to enforce any security provided by the Group over its investments which could involve the lender taking control (whether by possession or transfer of ownership) of one or more of the Group's investments, and this could have an adverse effect on the business, financial position and results of the Group, including its ability to achieve its dividend targets.
+Similarly, if the Group fails to service any debt financing incurred at the level of the Company or the HoldCo or breaches any of its covenants under the financing documents, the lender may be able to enforce any security provided by the Group over its investments which could involve the lender taking control (whether by possession or transfer of ownership) of one or more of the Group's investments, and this could have an adverse effect on the business, financial position and results of the Group, including its ability to achieve its dividend targets.

 In addition, the Group may not be able to refinance any debt at maturity.
 In the event the Group or any member thereof is unable to repay its lenders, they may be able to enforce any security provided by the Group which could involve the lenders taking control of one or more of the Group's investments, and this could have an adverse effect on the financial position and results of the Group, including its ability to achieve its dividend targets.
-Specifically, the Group may be unable to re-finance all or part of the Revolving Credit Facility.